alexsocop/alexsocop.github.io/README.md

 2024

 **MSc in Education**
-Universidad de San Carlos de Guatemala
+Universidad de San Carlos de Guatemala (USAC)
 2018

 **M.A. in Business Administration**
-Universidad Mesoamericana, Guatemala
+Universidad Mesoamericana (UMES), Guatemala
 2015

 **B.A. in Communication and Graphic Design**
-Universidad Galileo, Guatemala
+Universidad Galileo (UG), Guatemala
 2012

 ---